northle/docs/src/docs/basics/controllers-and-routes.md

 ---
-title: Controllers and Routing
+title: Controllers and Routes
 ---

-# Controllers and Routing
+# Controllers and Routes

 Typically, web applications are based on route mappings.
 Route, or  an endpoint is an URL with assigned function called when user asks for the URL.